Pumpkin Curry Soup

 I prefer using the stovetop to cook the soup because it’s convenient, but I know many of you have a slow cooker and an instant pot, so I’ve also tested it out using both those gadgets, and it tastes just as good.

-Slow cooker: Start by sauteing the onion and garlic and add them to the slow cooker.
+Slow cooker method: Start by sauteing the onion and garlic and add them to the slow cooker.
 Next, add the rest of the ingredients, including cubed pumpkin, coconut milk, broth (or water), spices, and salt.
 Slow cook the soup on High for 2 hours.
 If you are cooking on Low, cook for 4 hours.
 Finally, when the soup is ready, use an immersion blender to puree it.

-Instant pot: Add all ingredients to the instant pot except the coconut milk.
+Instant pot method: Add all ingredients to the instant pot except the coconut milk.
 Seal the lid, set it on high pressure, and cook for 15 minutes.
 Alternatively, you can choose the soup setting on your Instant Pot and follow the corresponding cooking time.
 Now, quickly release the steam, then stir in the coconut milk and serve.

 • If you are using raw pumpkin, cut it into smaller cubes to make it cook faster.